Flin Flon

 An 8-hour drive north of Winnipeg, it's the perfect destination for a long weekend road trip or a summer getaway.
 Flin Flon is a must-see spot for adventures of all kinds.

-Summer in Manitoba is notoriously short, and while there's much to explore, why not take the road less travelled and set your sights on the pristine northern part of the province?
+Summer in Manitoba is the perfect season to take the road less travelled, hit the highway and set your sights on this pristine part of the province.